emperorDuke/nested_formdata/README.md

 - ``NestedMultiPartParser``: is a default DRF multipart parser that suppport parsing nested form data.
 - ``NestedJSONParser``: is a default DRF JSONParser that support parsing nested json request.

-Add the parser to ypur django settings file
+Add the parser to your django settings file

 ```python